^

 Treatment of spinal cord cancer

-Treatment for cancer of the spinal cord includes chemotherapy, surgical removal of the tumor (laminectomy) and radiation therapy.
+Treatment for spinal cord cancer includes chemotherapy, surgical removal of the tumor (laminectomy), and radiation therapy.

-At the same time before the start of treatment - provided that the tumor causes compression of the spinal cord - the administration of steroid medications (corticosteroids) is prescribed.
-It does not affect the tumor itself, but, as a rule, it reduces the inflammatory reaction around it, reduces the degree of pressure on the brain and helps to partially preserve the neurological functions of the spinal cord.
+In this case, before the start of treatment - provided that the tumor causes compression of the spinal cord - the administration of steroid drugs (corticosteroids) is prescribed.
+This does not affect the tumor itself, but, as a rule, reduces the inflammatory reaction around it, reduces the degree of pressure on the brain and helps to partially preserve the neurological functions of the spinal cord.

-Chemotherapeutic effects in cancer of the spinal cord are aimed at slowing or stopping the division of cancer cells.
-Chemotherapy is used as a primary treatment for the destruction of cancer cells; to reduce neoplasm before subsequent treatment; after another treatment - to destroy the remaining cancer cells; to alleviate the symptoms of progressive cancer of the spinal cord.
+Chemotherapy for spinal cord cancer is used to slow or stop the division of cancer cells.
+Chemotherapy is used as a primary treatment to kill cancer cells; to shrink the tumor before subsequent treatment; after another treatment to kill any remaining cancer cells; to relieve symptoms of advanced spinal cord cancer.

-Many tumors of the spinal cord can be removed surgically, while others need to be treated with radiation therapy.
-These methods of treatment can be combined.
-So, a combination of minimally invasive surgery, radiosurgery and chemotherapy can be adapted to a specific case of spinal cord cancer - primary or metastatic.
+Many spinal cord tumors can be removed surgically, while others require radiation therapy.
+These treatments can be combined.
+Thus, a combination of minimally invasive surgery, radiosurgery, and chemotherapy can be tailored to a specific case of spinal cord cancer – primary or metastatic.

-In modern oncology it is believed that patients with spinal cord compression in secondary cancer are best able to use direct surgical removal of compression (decompression) of the spinal cord in combination with subsequent radiation therapy.
+In modern oncology, it is believed that patients with spinal cord compression due to secondary cancer are best treated with direct surgical removal of compression (decompression) of the spinal cord in combination with subsequent radiation therapy.

-However, many tumors can not be removed without significant damage to the spinal cord.
-Then only radiotherapy is used.
+However, many tumors cannot be removed without causing significant damage to the spinal cord.
+In these cases, radiation therapy is the only option.

-Thanks to the modern systems of radiosurgery (SRT), CyberKnife, Gamma Knife, TrueBeam STX, Novalis / X-knife, non-surgical removal of tumor cells is possible today.
-This high-tech equipment ensures absolute painlessness of the procedure (and no need for anesthesia), rapid treatment, high accuracy of tumor damage, safety for healthy tissues, and minimal rehabilitation period.
+Thanks to modern radiosurgery systems (stereotactic radiation therapy, SRT) - CyberKnife, Gamma Knife, TrueBeam STX, Novalis/X-knife - non-surgical removal of tumor cells is now possible.
+This high-tech equipment ensures the absolute painlessness of the procedure (and no need for anesthesia), speed of treatment, high accuracy of tumor damage, safety for healthy tissues, and a minimal rehabilitation period.

-The only comment about the stereotaxic radiation treatment of spinal cord cancer: usually SRT is used to treat small and clearly localized tumors, or in case of a relapse of malignant growth after chemotherapy.
+The only caveat regarding stereotactic radiotherapy for spinal cord cancer is that SRT is typically used to treat small, well-localized tumors or in cases of recurrence of malignant growth after chemotherapy.

-To date, neither ways to prevent the emergence of this pathology, nor any system of measures that would allow for the prevention of cancer of the spinal cord, does not exist.
-For the pathogenesis of malignant neoplasms has not been identified for certain.
+To date, there are no methods to prevent the occurrence of this pathology, nor any system of measures that would allow for the prevention of spinal cord cancer.
+Because the pathogenesis of malignant neoplasms has not been reliably identified.

 Prognosis for spinal cord cancer

-The prognosis of cancer of the spinal cord depends on many factors and, first of all, on the nature of the tumor and its scale.
-And also on the success of treatment.
-Oncologists do not hide the fact that no one is going to assume the long-term results of any treatment for the cancer of the spinal cord ...
+The prognosis for spinal cord cancer depends on many factors, primarily on the nature of the tumor and its size.
+And also on the success of the treatment.
+Oncologists do not hide the fact that no one undertakes to predict the long-term results of any treatment for spinal cord cancer…

-How many live with cancer of the spinal cord?
-On this question, no doctor, perhaps, will not answer you and does not guarantee a 100% recovery.
-Although the use of radiotherapy (CyberKnife) is very effective in treating cancer of the spinal cord.
+How long do people live with spinal cord cancer?
+No doctor will probably answer this question for you or guarantee a 100% recovery.
+Although the use of radiotherapy (CyberKnife) is very effective in the treatment of spinal cord cancer.